einast/einast.github.io/_pages/about.md

 - **Einar Asting**
 - Always learning
 - Cloud first
-- Working as a consultant at [Experis AVAN](http://experisavan.no/)
+- Working as a consultant at [Experis Business Consulting](https://www.experis.no)
 - Dad and husband
 - More info at [LinkedIn](https://www.linkedin.com/in/easting/)